LAST UPDATED: November 13, 2019

 PUBLISHED ON November 13, 2019

-Not just any motorcycle tire will be good enough for your dirt bike or off-road motorcycle.
-Dirt bike tires have a unique knobby design, which isn't typical with other types of motorcycles.
-Our buying guide will help you get the best tire for your bike so that you can enjoy kicking up dirt and mud when offroading.
+A dirt bike or off-road motorcycle requires special tires for optimal performance.
+Dirt bike tires have a unique knobby design, which isn't typical with other types of motorcycle tires.
+Our buying guide will help you get the best tires for your bike so that you can enjoy kicking up dirt and mud when you're off-roading.

 Why Trust Us